- Purchase the complete Expat Arrivals Seattle Guide (PDF)

 North Seattle is popular with families thanks to the large number of schools in the area.
 There are plenty of single-family homes and townhouses here to accommodate those with children.
 Popular neighbourhoods in North Seattle include Ballard, Bryant, Wallingford, Ravenna and the University District.

 The University District, or the U-District as it is popularly known, surrounds the University of Washington in North Seattle.
-This area has a diverse mix of urban shopping areas, historic architecture, excellent cafes and theatres.
-Because of the U-District's large student population, there are lots of big houses with multiple bedrooms that are rented out to students.
-Expats looking for budget accommodation and house-shares will find plenty of these here.
+This area has a diverse mix of urban shopping areas, historic architecture, excellent cafés and theatres.
+As a result of the U-District's large student population, there are many big houses with multiple bedrooms that are rented out to students.
+Newcomers looking for budget accommodation and houseshares will find plenty of these here.

 South Seattle

 Recommended residential areas in South Seattle include Columbia City, Mount Baker and Seward Park.
-These neighbourhoods are diverse and those who decide to live in one of these areas will likely find that several of their neighbours are expats too.
+These neighbourhoods are diverse, and those who decide to live in one of these areas will likely find that several of their neighbours are foreigners too.

 West Seattle